athraut/hackathon/README.md

-# Pharmaceutical Inventory Management System
+# ERP system for Pharmaceutical Inventory

 ## Overview:
 This Pharmaceutical Inventory Management System is designed to efficiently manage inventory processes specifically tailored for pharmaceutical companies.
 It's built using PHP, MySQL, and Bootstrap 5 to ensure a user-friendly interface and seamless functionality.
 This README file provides an overview of the system's features, installation instructions, and usage guidelines.